Standard Terms of Engagement

 8. Third parties

-Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices at your request or with your approval may be directed to a third party, nevertheless you remain responsible for payment if the third party fails to pay us.
+Although you may expect or otherwise be entitled to be reimbursed by a third party for our fees and expenses, and although our invoices at your request or with your approval may be directed to a third party, nevertheless you will always remain responsible for payment if the third party fails to pay us.

 9. Electronic communications